geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 Yeah.
 Tiny boxes are moving.
 And oh, Dylan Patel wrote a [scathing review](https://semianalysis.com/2024/12/22/mi300x-vs-h100-vs-h200-benchmark-part-1-training/) of the AMD ecosystem.
-So, you know, if AMD is not going to listen to semi-analysis, it's pretty much...
+So, you know, if AMD is not going to listen to semi-analysis, it's pretty much..

 **Chenyu** [00:01:30]
 Yeah, Flammit may share a link in the AMD channel as well.